pranav-P92/AWS-SAA/README.md

 ## Networking VPC

+### Subnet
+- its a subnetwork which has a range of IP addresses inside the VPC where you launch your resources such as EC2 instances.

+**Why do we create Subnets ?**

+To organize and separate resources:
+- example:
+	- public subnet : Web servers
+ 	- private subnet: Application servers
+  	- private subnet: Databases
+- this improves the security.

+### Public Subnet
+- A subnet where EC2 instances can communicate directly with the internet.
+- it has a route to an Internet Gateway
+- EC2 instances can have a public IP address.

+- example:
+	- Internet -> Internet Gateway -> Public Subnet -> Web Server (public IP)

+### Private Subnet
+- a subnet where EC2 instances cannot be accessed directly from the internet.
+- does not have a direct route to the internet gateway.
+- EC2 instances usually have only private IP address.
+- example:
+	- Internet -> Internet Gateway -> Public Subnet -> NAT Gateway/ Bastion Host -> Private Subnet -> Database Server (No public IP)

 ### CIDR- IPv4
-- Classless Inter Domain Routing: **method for allocating IP address**
+- Classless Inter Domain Routing: **method for allocating IP address** and **help to define Ip address range.**
 - used in security group rules.
-- **help to define Ip address range.**
-- CIDR notation: IP Address / Prefix Length (eg: 192.168.1.0/24)
+- **CIDR notation:** IP Address / Prefix Length
+	- (eg: 192.168.1.0/24)
 - 2 components:
 	- Base IP: represent an IP contained in the range (XX.XX.XX.XX)
 		- example: 10.0.1.31,....